-6 Regulation (2) 1 Clarification The ECB considers it necessary to collect statistical information on payment systems (SCT, SCT Inst, non SEPA, SDD, SDD B2B, Visa, MasterCard, domestic card Scheme) to ensure their proper operation and that of the payment instruments.
+6 Regulation (2) 1 Clarification The collection of information that is not subject to payment system standards should not be required.
+The ECB considers it necessary to collect statistical information on payment systems (SCT, SCT Inst, non SEPA, SDD, SDD B2B, Visa, MasterCard, domestic card Scheme) to ensure their proper operation and that of the payment instruments.
 However, the collection of approximately 13,600 data per half-year period and per establishment that are not subject to payment system standards should not be required.
-In fact, neither the European nor international standards used for payment messages nor the card and credit transfer clearing systems contain sufficient information on payer authentication and the reasons for the lack of strong authentication.
+In fact, neither the European nor international standards used for payment messages nor the card and transfer clearing systems contain sufficient information on payer authentication and the reasons for the lack of strong authentication.
 In addition, regarding transfers, the data in payment messages and clearing systems do not include any information on the category (paper, electronic), the channel for initiating orders submitted by our clients (proximity, distance) or fraud types.
 Payment and clearing systems were initially created for operational purposes and not for statistical purposes.
 Thus, any additional request generates significant developments and investments for each establishment, which are impossible to pool.
-Don't publish 7 Regulation (3) 1 Clarification Financial losses not subject to the ECB's supervisory role should be removed from the draft.
+Ballerini, Anne Publish 7 Regulation (3) 1 Clarification Financial losses not subject to the ECB's supervisory role should be removed from the draft.
 Financial losses result from financial choices between losses, processing loads and the provision of special services.
 They vary significantly from one PSP to another and do not allow PSPs to benchmark themselves in their performance in fraud prevention.
 Financial loss statistics do not fall within the scope of Regulation (EC) No 2533/98, which provides that information may be collected with regard to payment and payment system statistics in order to identify and monitor changes in the payment market in Member States, and to support the promotion of the proper operation of payment systems.
-Don't publish
+Ballerini, Anne Publish